 HAIRSPRAY AND LIGHTER

 The Radio Mobile Patrol passed through the next intersection.
 A few feet over on 4th, bucket hats, hoodies, Adidas trackies, all lined up behind a jagged hole sledge hammered through the bombed-up cinder block wall one week before, the head of a fourteen-year old wearing a Mets cap framed inside.
-The kid handed the man in a wheel chair a tiny glassine envelope, and the line moved forward.
-In the next block, a torn tan polyester suit pushed his way out two cracked glass double doors, the skewed reflection of the RMP’s white stripe flashing for that second, frosted red bulb over the frame making it for an after-hours club.
+The kid handed the man in a wheel chair a glassine envelope and the line moved forward.
+In the next block, a torn tan polyester suit pushed his way out two cracked glass double doors reflecting the RMP’s skewed white stripe as it passed, a frosted red bulb over the frame making it for an after-hours club.
 He spun, plastered, already falling and fell, flat on his face.
-The officers listened to salsa popping inside just before the doors pulled shut.
-In the next block a sloppy fist fight, nothing serious; in the next, three people, hands touching their faces, tilting, jerking, on the nod.
+The officers listened to salsa popping before the doors pulled shut.
+In the next block a sloppy fist fight, nothing serious; then three people, hands touching faces, tilted, on the nod.
 The cops smelled coffee and fresh bagels before making a right onto 14th.
 Crossing C, the car slowed in front of a dirty walk-up, sandwiched between two other dirty walk ups, while the driver lit the last Chesterfield of the shift.